Jagadeesh130606/PES1UG24CS195-pes-vcs/README.md

 Open `tree.c`.
 Implement the function marked `// TODO`:

-1. **`tree_from_index`** — Builds a tree hierarchy from the index.
+**`tree_from_index`** — Builds a tree hierarchy from the index:
 - Handles nested paths: `"src/main.c"` must create a `src` subtree
 - This is what `pes commit` uses to create the snapshot
 - Writes all tree objects to the object store and returns the root hash

 ### Testing